Presentation to Class and School

 - Internet access: none.

-- Students present their finished global warming reports to the whole class and the entire school.
-This activity can be a small class presentation, where students present their report and related materials to the other members of the class, or it can be a large community and school event in which everyone is encouraged to participate.
+- Have students present their finished severe weather pattern reports to the whole class and/or the entire school.
+This activity can be a small class presentation, where every student presents their report and related materials to the other members of the class, or it can be a large community and school event in which everyone is encouraged to participate.

 For those who are interested in publishing their work on the Web, there are a variety of useful resources available to help along these lines.
 The following sites are places you can go to learn about making HTML documents.

 - Setting Up A Web Site For Your School: An On-line Presentation

 A site developed by George Cassutto which explains terminology and outlines steps you can take to establish your own web site.